spread679/shat/README.md

 ## TODO

 * Improve the connection between two clients
-  * delete connection
+* username
-  * improve the chat aesthetic
-  * control what happen when another client try to access
-  * pay attention to other argument, maybe the quit one could cause some error.
-Maybe is better deactivate before quitting
   * Don't allow name with whitespace character
+* message errors improve in shat server
+  * selection username
+  * connect
+* add a help command to list all the possibility commands
+* clean the code, add methods to remove repeatable code

 ******